threefoldtech/info_grid/src/terraform/advanced/terraform_wireguard_vpn.md

 > Note: If it doesn't work and you already did a Wireguard connection with the same file from terraform (from a previous deployment), write on the terminal `wg-quick down wg`, then `wg-quick up wg`.

 As a test, you can ping the virtual IP address of the VMs to make sure the Wireguard connection is correct.
-Make sure to replace `wg_vm_ip` with the proper IP address for each VM:
+Make sure to replace `wg_vm_ip` with the proper IP address for each VM (on Windows use `-n` instead of `-c`):
 * ```
   ping -c 2 wg_vm_ip
   ```